-That being said, it’s possible to end up in the western edge of the hills by simply following the A68 from the Edinburgh bypass for 30 minutes, though car parking spaces are rather sparse once you get there.
+That being said, it’s possible to end up on the western edge of the hills by simply following the A68 from the Edinburgh bypass for 30 minutes, though car parking spaces are rather sparse once you get there.

-A far better option is to follow the B6355 from Gifford which is a much slower road but one that ends up right in the heart of the Lammermuir’s where it’s then possible to head off on onto one of the myriad walking trails that thread their way across the moorland.
+A far better option is to follow the B6355 from Gifford which is a much slower road but one that ends up right in the heart of the Lammermuir’s where it’s then possible to head off onto one of the myriad walking trails that thread their way across the moorland.

 As far as the terrain goes, the Lammermuir Hills are almost entirely used for sheep grazing so there are plenty of farm roads that offer a good mix of tarmac and gravel paths, interspersed by rough grass tracks.

 Many of these paths have been signposted by the Scottish Rights of Way Society (Scotways) who have created a number of walking trails that take in the best viewpoints this expansive hill range has to offer.

 One surprising feature of the hills is the number of ancient forts that can still be seen throughout the area.